 - Order smaller entree portions.
 For example, instead of a large sub, try a small sub with a side salad and low-fat dressing or piece of fruit.

 - If you’re getting a side such as french fries, order a small, or kid sized portion.
 Never super-size anything; these options pack in an even larger amount of calories and fat.

 - Don’t fall for the deals.
 Many fast food restaurants advertise value deals for larger portions of food.
 These foods may come in what is called a “value box”, a combo pack, or just be a larger portion for a cheap price.
 If you want the deal, eat only half and save the rest for later, or split with a friend.

 - Remember, you can get too much of a good thing.
 Even if a fast food restaurant uses healthy ingredients, they still usually give you a lot more food than you need.
 Eating too much of any kind of food can lead to weight gain.
 Watch your portions, even when you are eating healthier fast foods such as salads, sandwiches, and soup.

 Make the Swap: Look for healthier side options for your meals.

-- Have a salad or soup instead of fries.
+- Have a salad, fruit or soup instead of fries.